Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Eufy's app makes using the Eufy E18 robot lawn mower easy.
 It creates a map of your yard, which you can then insert no-go zones and boundaries.

-For the best, most even coverage, we found it most beneficial to schedule the robot lawn mower to run every 2-3 days.
+For optimal, even coverage, we found it most beneficial to schedule the robot lawn mower to run every 2-3 days.

 When all is said and done, the Eufy E18 is a fantastic companion for any homeowner who has little time for yard work.
-Will you need to break out a real mower every once in a while?
+Will you need to break out a real mower from time to time?
 Yes, for complete grooming.
 But in the meantime, the Eufy E18 will keep your yard looking sharp while you enjoy a margarita on the patio.

 The best robot lawn mower for the money is the Segway Navimow.